anthonymakela/anthonymakela.github.io/_posts/2019-07-30-Predicting-Stock-Prices-Using-LSTM-Networks.md

 ## Model architecture

 Here we specify the architecture of our LSTM network.
+Upon writing this notebook, there has just come out a paper from the University of Toronto about something called [Lookahead Optimizer](https://arxiv.org/pdf/1907.08610.pdf).
+This should lead to improved convergence over the inner optimizer, unfortunately there's not yet many implementations of this.

 ```python